 How To Make Corn Silk Tea

+This Corn Silk tea recipe is so simple!
 You can use fresh or dried Corn silk for tea.
 One ear of corn should give you enough silks for 2-3 cups of tea.
 Dry any extra you have for future use.
 I leave the silks unchopped because it is easier to remove from the water after steeping.
 Gather what appears to be a Tblsp worth and place in a mug.
 Pour hot water over it and let steep for 10-15 minutes.
 Sweeten with honey and drink 3 times daily for acute issues.
 I like a bit of Hibiscus and a squeeze of an orange slice in mine because it’s flavor is so mild.

-Other Ways To Use Corn Silk
+Other Corn Silk Uses

 If you aren’t much of a tea drinker or thinking that it might be hard to get your child to drink the tea then consider making a tincture from cornsilk.
 Simply fill a jar 2/3 of the way full with fresh corn silk and top with vodka.
 Cover and let sit for 4 weeks shaking frequently.
 If you happen to be reading this post and the growing season for corn is over then you can grab a premade tincture here or dried Corn silk in bulk here.